lyft/flinkk8soperator/docs/crd.md

     This allows you to specify pod-level security attributes which will be applied to both job manager and task manager pods created for this Flink application.
 More information can be found in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) or the [API spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#podsecuritycontext-v1-core).

   * **taskManagerConfig** `type:TaskManagerConfig required=true`
-    Configuration for the Flink task manager
+    Configuration for the Flink task manager.

     * **resources** `type:ResourceRequirements`
       Resources for the task manager.
 This includes cpu, memory, storage, and ephemeral-storage.
 If empty the operator will